Rolls-Royce Eagle: Design and development

 Development of the new 20 litre engine was led by Henry Royce from his home in Kent.
-Based initially on the 7.4 litre 40/50 Rolls-Royce Silver Ghost engine, and drawing also on the design of a 7.2 litre Daimler DF80 aero engine used in a 1913 Grand Prix Mercedes that had been acquired, the power was increased by doubling the number of cylinders to twelve and increasing their stroke to 6.5 in, although their bore remained at 4.5 in of the 40/50.
+It was based initially on the 7.4 litre 40/50 Rolls-Royce Silver Ghost engine, and drew also on the design of a 7.2 litre DF80 Daimler aero engine.
+More inspiration was taken from the 4.5 liter SOHC engine used in one of the Mercedes 18/100 GP race cars that scored a dominating 1-2-3 win in the July 1914 French Grand Prix.
+Sent to display at the Mercedes dealership in London during the July Crisis, the car was acquired when the Great War broke out.

+Engine power was increased by doubling the number of cylinders to twelve and increasing their stroke to 6.5 in, although their bore remained at 4.5 in of the 40/50.
 The engine was also run faster, and an epicyclic reduction gear was designed to keep the propeller speed below 1,100 rpm.
 To reduce inertia and improve performance the valvetrain design was changed from sidevalves to a SOHC design, closely following the original "side-slot" rocker arm design philosophy used on the contemporary German Mercedes D.I, Mercedes D.II and Mercedes D.III straight-six aviation powerplants.

 The engineering department of the Royal Naval Air Service (RNAS) played a key role in the success of the engine by directing the car designer W.O.
 Bentley, who had enlisted in the Royal Navy, to place his expertise in the design of aluminium pistons at the service of Rolls-Royce.
 This gave significant weight saving to the Eagle and contributed to its excellent performance.